 Chelsey has spent the last two decades advocating for women’s voices to be heard and valued.

-Working with hundreds of girls from diverse backgrounds, teenage girls have invited Chelsey into a rare space of trust, sharing all of the things they wish they could communicate to the world at large.
+She started as an academic tutor and also volunteered her time to mentor girls from underserved communities.
+Working with hundreds of girls from diverse backgrounds, teenage girls invited Chelsey into a rare space of trust, sharing all of the things they wish they could communicate to the world at large.

 Becoming a translator and microphone for girls’ voices, Chelsey shares: